NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 HPXML Heat Pumps
 ****************

-Each heat pump should be entered as a ``Systems/HVAC/HVACPlant/HeatPump``.
+Each heat pump is entered as a ``Systems/HVAC/HVACPlant/HeatPump``.
 Inputs including ``HeatPumpType``, ``FractionHeatLoadServed``, and ``FractionCoolLoadServed`` must be provided.
 Note that heat pumps are allowed to provide only heating (``FractionCoolLoadServed`` = 0) or cooling (``FractionHeatLoadServed`` = 0) if appropriate.